quicwg/base-drafts/draft-ietf-quic-transport.md

 An endpoint could receive packets from a new source address, indicating a connection migration ({{migration}}), while in the closing period.
-An endpoint in the closing state MUST strictly limit the number of packets it sends to this new address since the address is not validated (see {{migrate-validate}}).
+An endpoint in the closing state MUST strictly limit the number of packets it sends to this new address until the address is validated (see {{migrate-validate}}).
 A server in the closing state MAY instead choose to discard packets received from a new source address.

 ### Idle Timeout